• Skip to primary navigation

 Josh Reynolds (WR), Texas A&M

-Josh Reynolds - Texas AM
+Previous Pick: Josh Reynolds (WR), Texas A&M

 The Bears have already brought in speed by signing Markus Wheaton and Kendall Wright.
 So, why not add more?
 I’m a big fan of Reynolds, which is probably why he is the only remaining player from my first mock.
 He finished last season with 61 catches and 12 touchdowns.
 Reynolds is a dangerous vertical threat and would help the Bears stretch the field.
 He also dominates in the red zone and would be an excellent option in this offense.